ipwnponies/ipwnponies.github.io/_posts/2019-08-03-sticky-rice-xoi.md

 ---
 title: "Sticky Rice (Xoi)"
 categories:
   - cooking
 tags:
   - recipe
-- steam
+  - steaming
   - dessert
   - vietnamese
 ---

 I ended up with a bit of leftover coconut milk, from a previous recipe.